ME-ICA/tedana/docs/denoising.rst

 or to incorporate other regressors into their denoising step, and we will discuss these alternatives here.

-.. admonition:: Independence vs. Orthogonality

-  ``tedana`` uses independent component analysis (ICA) to decompose the data into time series that are assumed to reflect meaningful underlying signals.
+``tedana`` uses independent component analysis (ICA) to decompose the data into components which each have a spatial map of weights and time series that are assumed to reflect meaningful underlying signals.
-  It then classifies each time series (a.k.a. component) as "accepted" (BOLD-like) or "rejected" (non-BOLD-like).
+It then classifies each component as "accepted" (BOLD-like) or "rejected" (non-BOLD-like).

-  The components from an ICA are `statistically independent`, rather than orthogonal.
-  Orthogonal time series are uncorrected, so there is no shared variance.
+The data are denoised by taking the time series of the rejected components and regressing them from the data.

+``tedana`` uses a spatial ICA, which means the components are `statistically independent` across space, not time.
-  With independent components, however, the time series may be correlated with one another, and thus share variance.
+That means the time series from accepted and rejected components can share variance.
-  If a rejected component shares meaningful variance with an accepted component, then regressing the rejected components from your data may also remove meaningful signal associated with the accepted component as well.
+If a rejected component shares meaningful variance with an accepted component, then regressing the rejected components' time series from your data may also remove meaningful signal associated with the accepted component as well.
+Depending on the application,
+people may take different approaches on how to handle variance that is shared between accepted and rejected components.
-  This conundrum is what motivates the different approaches used for decomposition-based denoising methods described here.
+These different approaches towards decomposition-based denoising methods are described here.

 This page has three purposes: